Asset Publisher

 Spontaneous electroencephalogram (EEG) monitoring can also be recorded during surgery and can be subdivided as follows:

-• Electrocorticography (ECoG) is the recording of the EEG directly from a surgically exposed cerebral cortex.
+• Electrocorticography (ECoG) is the recording of the EEG activity directly from a surgically exposed cerebral cortex.
 ECoG is typically used to define the sensory cortex and to map the critical limits of a surgical resection.
 ECoG recordings have been most frequently used to identify epileptogenic regions for resection.
-In these applications, electrocorticography does not constitute monitoring per se.
+In these applications, electrocorticography does not constitute monitoring, per se.

 Intraoperative neurophysiologic monitoring, including SSEPs and MEPs using transcranial electrical stimulation, BAEPs, EMG of cranial nerves, EEG, and ECoG, has broad acceptance, particularly for spine surgery and open abdominal aorta aneurysm repairs.
 These indications have long been considered standard of care, as evidenced by numerous society guidelines, including those from the American Academy of Neurology, American Clinical Neurophysiology Society, American Association of Neurological Surgeons, Congress of Neurologic Surgeons, and American Association of Neuromuscular & Electrodiagnostic Medicine.
 Therefore, this evidence review focuses on monitoring of the recurrent laryngeal nerve during neck and esophageal surgeries and monitoring of peripheral nerves.